jazzband/django-floppyforms/docs/widgets.rst

     The ``TypedMultipleChoiceField`` has also been added in Django 1.3 and is imported into the namespace if it is available.

+The following fields have not yet been implemented:

+* TypedChoiceField
+* FilePathField
+* IPAddressField
+* TypedMultipleChoiceField
+* RegexField
+* SlugField
+* ComboField
+* MultiValueField
+* SplitDateTimeField
+* ModelChoiceField
+* ModelMultipleChoiceField

+The following widgets have not yet been implemented:

+* MultiWidget
+* MultipleHiddenInput
+* SplitDateTimeWidget
+* SelectDateWidget

+Fields and widgets that are not implemented are aliased from ``django.forms``.
+They are still usable from the ``floppyforms`` namespace but their rendering can't be customized using the floppyforms concepts.

 Other (HTML5) widgets